Second Avenue Subway: Phase 1

-Phase 1 of the Second Avenue Line opened in January 2017 and runs under Manhattan's Second Avenue from 65th Street to 105th Street, with stations at 72nd Street, 86th Street, and 96th Street.
+Phase 1 of the Second Avenue Line opened in January 2017.
+It runs under Manhattan's Second Avenue from 65th Street to 105th Street, with stations at 72nd Street, 86th Street, and 96th Street.
 It is double-tracked along its entire length, with tracks in parallel tubes bored by tunnel boring machines, and central island platforms at all stations.
 North of 96th Street, both tracks continue as storage tracks until they end at 105th Street.